 PhD-ing

-I am fortunate to be funded by the National Institute for Health and Care Research (NIHR), supervised by Dr Lois Kim, and advised by Dr Stephen Kaptoge You can read more about our research group here!
+I am fortunate to be funded by the National Institute for Health and Care Research (NIHR), supervised by Dr Lois Kim, and advised by Dr Stephen Kaptoge.
+You can read more about our research group here!

 Who is at risk of feeling faint during or after blood donation?

 Wu Y, Qi H, Di Angelantonio E, Kaptoge S, Wood AM, Kim LG.
 Risk factors for vasovagal reactions in blood donors: A systematic review and meta-analysis.
 Transfusion.
-2024 Nov 26. doi: 10.1111/trf.18078.
+2025 Jan;65(1):211-223. doi: 10.1111/trf.18078.

 Though giving blood is generally safe, <5% of donations result in donors feeling faint or fainting.
 Individual studies have examined risk factors for this side effect, but we know little about the consistency and quality of the evidence for these risk factors.
 For my first PhD project, I reviewed the literature on this topic and synthesised the published evidence using both statistical and narrative methods.